-The level shifter is a device which means that devices at different logic levels can communicate.
-A device like an Arduino Uno runs at 5V but a device like the NodeMCU uses 3.3V logic level.
-If you were to connect them directly, any data sent from the NodeMCU to the Uno might have too much noise to be read as 3.3V is quite close to the minimum voltage required for a logic high.
-However if you put 5V into the NodeMCU’s data lines, this could cause permanent damage and stop it working completely.
+Level shifters are used to enable communication between devices operating at different logic levels (voltages).
+An Arduino Uno runs at 5V but a device like the NodeMCU uses 3.3V logic level.
+If you were to connect them directly, data sent from the NodeMCU to the Uno might have too much noise to be read as 3.3V is quite close to the minimum voltage required for a logic high.
+However, if you put 5V into the NodeMCU’s data lines, this could cause permanent damage and stop it working completely.

 Say you need a project working very quickly, or you aren’t too bothered if things are a tad unstable from time to time, this is a very basic method of level shifting using a potential divider.